rollerworks-graveyard/datagrid/README.md

 Requirements
 ------------

-You need at least PHP 5.5, and Intl extension for international support.
+You need at least PHP 7.0, and the Intl extension if you want international support.

 For framework integration you may use the following;